 She said, "David, you should be ashamed of yourself.
 Look at this filth!"
 Then she pounced up on her feet and tossed it at his face.
 It landed on his long nose and covered his left lens, dirty side down, stood still for a pause, and then slid off his face and down to the floor.

-She said, "Stop writing about other people's behavior and analyze own!"
+She said, "Stop writing about other people's behaviors and analyze your own!"

 Then she walked out the door and departed.